 There's wireless connectivity, as well as physical inputs that include HDMI ARC so you can easily involve your TV in the Audio Pro ecosystem.

 These stereo speakers aren’t the last word in fidelity, and they are constantly this close to getting carried away where the lower frequencies are concerned.
 But if it’s excitement and entertainment you crave along with a big serving of convenience, the Audio Pro A36 are a solid option that we enjoyed testing.

 In testing these Hi-Fi speakers, we compared each stereo set at a comparable power level and tested the same tunes, plucked from a variety of music genres.

 Our test songs spanned the dynamic range of music and artists, from John Mayer to Tom Petty, and from U.K. prog-metal band TesseracT to the likes of John Williams and Hans Zimmer.
 Each song was chosen to test the dynamics offered by each set of speakers with some speakers reacting better to certain genre’s than others, depending on their design.

-Since comparing bookshelf speakers to high performance towers is an obvious case of apples and oranges, we always at least try to make it clear which speaker is an apple and which is an orange.
-Sound good?
-Good.
+Since comparing bookshelf speakers to high performance towers is an obvious case of apples and oranges, we try to make it clear which speaker is an apple and which is an orange.